HalishNico/POC-Bandpass-filter/README.md

 # Possible Improvements and Moving Forwards

 + Investigate possibility of resolving inconsistencies in the passband by adding zeroes
-+ Write code in c that can use the output of the python script to construct functinoal digital filter following CCOS structure
++ Modify c script so to take real time readings from an arduino or other source of information, may require migrating to c++